MilchRatchet/Luminary/README.md

 # About

 Luminary is a renderer using pathtracing.
 It aims at rendering high quality images while maintaining usable performance in realtime mode.
 Usage is supposed to be non-artist friendly, that is, the input consists of only meshes with albedo, material, illuminance and normal textures.
 All other effects come parameterized.

-This project is for fun and to learn more about `real-time rendering`.
-Current plans can be found in the `Issues` tab.
+This project is for fun and to learn more about rendering.

 The goal is to use as few libraries as feasible.
 Currently, the following libraries are used: `SDL2`, `zlib`, `qoi`, `OptiX` and `Ceb`.